syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 N> The vertical and horizontal scrolled offset can be retrieved by using `DataGridController.verticalOffset` and `DataGridController.horizontalOffset` properties.

-## Listen the vertical Scroll changes
+## Listen the scroll changes

-You can listen the vertical scroll position while do the vertical scrolling by using the `verticalScrollController`.
+You can listen the vertical and horizontal scroll changes by using the `verticalScrollController` and `horizontalScrollController` properties respectively .
+You can set the listener in ` verticalScrollController` and `horizontalScrollController` through addListener method.
+By subscribing this listener, the subscribed method in sample level will be called on vertical or horizontal scrolling.

-The following example demonstrate load more rows when vertical scrolling reaches 70 percent of vertical maxScrollExtent.
+The following example demonstrates how to load more rows when vertical scrolling reaches the 70% of the vertical maxScrollExtent,

 {% tabs %}
 {% highlight Dart %}